dagbjorn/microcoffee/README.md

 The &micro;Coffee Shop application is based on the coffee shop application coded live by Trisha Gee during her fabulous talk, "HTML5, Angular.js, Groovy, Java, MongoDB all together - what could possibly go wrong?", given at QCon London 2014.
 A few differences should be noted however; microcoffee uses a microservice architecture, runs on Docker and is developed in Spring Boot instead of Dropwizard as in Trisha's version.

 ## <a name="application"></a>The application

+### The microservices
 The application is made up by four microservices, each running in its own Docker container.
 Each microservice, apart from the database, is implemented by a Spring Boot application.

+By default, the application uses https on the frontend as well as between the frontend and the backend REST services. https is a requirement in Chrome and Opera to get the HTML Geolocation API going.

-### microcoffee-database
+#### microcoffee-database
 Contains the MongoDB database.
 The database image is based on the [tutum/mongodb](https://hub.docker.com/r/tutum/mongodb/) image on DockerHub.

 The database installation uses a Docker volume, *mongodbdata*, for data storage.
 This volume needs to be created before starting the container.

 :warning: The database runs without any security enabled.

-### microcoffee-location
+#### microcoffee-location
 Contains the Location REST service for locating the nearest coffee shop.
 Coffee shop geodata is downloaded from [OpenStreetMap](https://www.openstreetmap.org) and imported into the database.

 :bulb: The `microcoffee-database` project contains a geodata file, `oslo-coffee-shops.xml`, with all Oslo coffee shops currently registered on OpenStreetMap.
+See [Download geodata from OpenStreetMap](#download-geodata) for how this file is created.

-### microcoffee-order
+#### microcoffee-order
 Contains the Menu and Order REST services.
-Provides an API to read the coffee menu and place coffee orders.
+Provides APIs for reading the coffee menu and placing coffee orders.

-### microcoffee-gui
+#### microcoffee-gui
 Contains the application GUI written in AngularJS.
 Nothing fancy, but will load the coffee shop menu from which your favorite coffee may be ordered.
 The user may also locate the nearest coffee shop and show it on Google Maps.

-:warning: For the time being, the GUI works best in Firefox.
-In Chrome and Opera, https is needed in order to get the HTML Geolocation API working.
+### Common artifacts
+The application also contains some common artifacts (for the time being only one) which are used by more than one microservice.
+Each artifact is built by its own Maven project.

+A word of warning: Common artifacts should be used wisely in the microservice architecture.

+#### microcoffee-certificates
+Creates a self-signed PKI certificate, contained in the Java keystore `microcoffee-certificates.jks`, needed by the application in order to use https.
+In fact, two certificates are created, one with the fixed common name (CN) `localhost` and one with a common name free of choice (default `192.168.99.100`).

 ## <a name="prerequisite"></a>Prerequisite
 The microcoffee application is developed on Windows 10 and tested on Docker 1.12.2 running on Oracle VM VirtualBox 5.1.8.